amaiorano/amaiorano.github.io/_docs/notes.md

 find . \( -iname '*.jpg' -o  -iname '*.png' \) -exec convert -auto-orient {} {} \;
 ```

+## Convert HEIC files to jpg

+Use this Python script: https://github.com/saschiwy/HeicConverter/blob/main/heicConverter.py
+CD into the directory with the HEIC files, and run the script from there.

 ## Order posts on the same day

 Add a 'date' field to the front matter, set the correct date, but for the time, set 12:00:0n and make n = 0, 1, 2, etc.